tabarra/txAdmin/docs/events.md

 - `actionId`: The ID of this action.
 - `target`: The reference of this whitelist.
 Can be "license:" prefixed license or a whitelist request ID.

+## txAdmin:events:actionRevoked (v?.?)
+Called when a warn, kick, ban or whitelist action is revoked.
+Event Data:
+- `actionId`: The ID of the revoked action.

 ## txAdmin:event:configChanged (v4.0)
 Called when the txAdmin settings change in a way that could be relevant for the server.
 Event Data: this event has no data.